Polam Stainless Steel Wall Lamp

 In 2014 the company name changed to Remontowa Lighting Technologies SA.

-These lights are always sold as a “Wokkel” lamp from the famous Dutch company Raak Amsterdam, but it’s not true.
+These wall lamps are almost always sold as a “Wokkel” lamp from the famous Dutch company Raak Lichtarchitectuur from Amsterdam, but they are not.

-Raak never produced these lamps.
-They are not displayed in any catalogue of Raak and they never have a Raak label.
+Raak never produced or sold these wall lamps.
+They are not displayed in any catalogue and they never have a Raak label.
 Not even lamps with similarities were made by the company.
 Other lamps in this style are also always sold as Raak, but they are not.

-You could say that this wall lamp has some similarities with the Raak Fuga designed by Maija Liisa Komulainen, but many lamps in this style were made in the 1960s and 1970s by several companies.
+You could say that this wall lamp has some similarities with the Raak Fuga designed by Maija Liisa Komulainen.
+Many lamps in this style were made in the 60’s and 70’s by several companies.

-Also Simon Henningsen (the son of the legendary Danish lighting designer Poul Henningsen) designed similar lamps like this one and so did many artists.
+Also Simon Henningsen (the son of the legendary Danish lighting designer Poul Henningsen) designed similar lamps and so did many artists.

 The Wokkel (Archimedes screw) is a spiral potato chip made from a paste of mainly potato starch and potato powder from Smiths, founded in 1958 in The Netherlands.
 Today sold under the name of Lay’s (Pepsico) and in the Netherlands and Belgium very popular.

 Probably because of the similarities with this delicacy a Dutch dealer with a big imagination gave these lamps the name Raak Wokkel some years ago.

 Google images – Raak Wokkel lamps.
 All of them are made by Polam.
 None of them are made by Raak… Catalogue picture below.
 The Raak Wokkel wall lamp is the lamp in the middle on top.